-Known for his uncompromising discipline, Gerogy Zhukov placed strategic objective far above the safety of the men he put into battle.
+Known for his uncompromising discipline, Georgy Zhukov placed strategic objective far above the safety of the men he put into battle.
 Yet, despite his toughness, he could be rendered a wreck by a single harsh word from Soviet dictator, Joseph Stalin.
-During the early days of the war, he was once reduced to tears by an angry Stalin.
+During the early days of the war, he was once reduced to tears by an angry Stalin and had to take the handkerchief offered by Vyacheslav Molotov.

 World War Two